cart icon

 Managing debt should also be a top priority.
 To begin with, you may want to focus on how you can meet the minimum payments on your debts.
 This will help to ensure that you don’t rack up any unnecessary charges and improve your credit score.
 You can often set up a direct debt to automate this process for you.

 It rarely makes sense to invest before you pay down high-cost credit card debt.
-The chart below shows what we expect for global shares and bond markets to return each year for the next decade and compares that to a typical annual interest rate on a credit card.
+The chart below shows what we expect global shares and bond markets to return each year for the next decade and compares that to a typical annual interest rate on a credit card.
 As you can see, the credit card rate is much higher!

 Beware high credit costs!
 You’ll face more in interest costs than you can hope to make investing